 Independence Complex, constructed in 2006, comprises Independence Hall, Thomas McKean and James Smith.
 The complex offers single and double suites with private bathrooms.
-It is conveniently located near a state of the art fitness center, turf field, and new outdoor basketball and tennis courts.
+It is conveniently located near a state of the art fitness center, turf field and outdoor basketball and tennis courts.

 All of the buildings in Independence Complex are featured on Blue Henergy, a UD website that monitors energy usage.
 Learn more about your carbon footprint in order to help UD reduce its carbon emissions!